omni-trash/vuedemo/vueproject1/ASP.NET4.x.md

 - change ``VUE_APP_ROOT_API`` in ``.env`` to the existing Web ApI Project during development
 - run the old project during development to access the api endpoints

-U have to setup CORS in the old project to access the api endpoints from your vue project.
+You have to setup CORS in the old project to access the api endpoints from your vue project.
 ```xml
 <customHeaders>
     <add name="Access-Control-Allow-Origin" value="https://localhost:5002" />